kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 - All requesters' intents (.spec.intent) are set to `Withdrawn`.
 This has been taken over from the Eviction cancellation reasons above.

-Eviction controller will signal each of these by setting  `Canceled` or `Evicted` conditions to `True` in the EvictionRequest and Eviction objects.
+Eviction controller will signal each of these by setting  `Canceled` or `TargetEvicted` conditions to `True` in the EvictionRequest and Eviction objects.
 See [Condition synchronization](#condition-synchronization) for more details.

-Requesters are expected to delete the EvictionRequest when the `Canceled` or `Evicted` condition is `True`, after they have processed the EvictionRequest and Eviction status.
+Requesters are expected to delete the EvictionRequest when the `Canceled` or `TargetEvicted` condition is `True`, after they have processed the EvictionRequest and Eviction status.
 Although early deletion instead of cancellation is supported, it should generally be avoided in order to give responders time to react to such an abrupt cancellation.
 Setting .spec.intent to `Withdrawn` and delete with a delay is preferred.
 Eviction objects have an ownerReference set to all matching EvictionRequests and are subject to garbage collection.